 Knifed Up: Queen Naija Reveals Experimenting With Injectable Lip Filler Went Wrong

-Queen Naija is not shy about about keeping it real about her cosmetic procedures, but this last one didn’t turn out so well she reveals.
+Queen Naija is not shy about keeping it real about her cosmetic procedures, but this last one didn’t turn out so well she reveals.
 The singer admitted to fans that she tried lip fillers for the first time.
 Unfortunately for Queen, who hasn’t shown her face since getting her lips bigger, the filler in her lips didn’t turn out as pretty as she may have imagined.

 “Man my dumb self decided to get fillers on my lips yesterday”, Queen wrote on twitter.
 The mother says she booked the appointment “for fun.” and now it looks like a “family of Wasps attacked” her lips.